anton-khodak/argparse2cwl-blog/_posts/2016-06-20-alpha-release-notes.markdown

 ---

 `argparse2cwl` forms CWL tool descriptions from programs which use `argparse` as their argument parser.
-You can write use your normal import
+No code changes are required, just use the normal import:

 	import argparse